ciur/papermerge/README.md

 * Documents of pdf, jpg, png, tiff formats are supported
 * Per page OCR of the documents
 * Full Text Search of the scanned documents
-* Files and Folders - users can organized documents in folders
+* Files and Folders - users can organize documents in folders
 * Multi-User
 * User permissions management
 * Document permissions management